pivotal/LicenseFinder/readme.md

 unapproved dependencies.
 You could use this in a CI build, for example, to alert you whenever someone adds an unapproved dependency to the project.

-Run `license_finder help` to see other available commands.
+Run `license_finder --help` to see other available commands.

 ### Manually setting licenses